PierreRochard/lightning-programming/commands.md

 4. Open a new terminal tab

+5. `cd lnd-linux-amd64-v0.6.1-beta`

-5. `./lncli unlock`
+6. `./lncli unlock`

-6. Enter your password and hit enter
+7. Enter your password and hit enter